 Orrie has volunteered at the 2010 Olympic and Paralympic Games, the Terry Fox Run in New Westminster, and has been a dispatcher/driver for the Canadian Cancer Driver Program and Area Coordinator for the April Canadian Cancer Daffodil Campaigns and the March Kidney Campaigns.
 Orrie is currently the treasurer for the New Westminster Retired Teachers, treasurer for the BC Delta Kappa Gamma Women Educators’ Society, and is a board member of the Canadian Harambee Education Society.
 She enjoys playing the flute, dragon boating and resides in New Westminster.

 Tina was born missing her right arm as well as part of her left hand, including three fingers on that hand.
 She has been dedicated to helping people who have cancer since 2002.
 Her volunteer work with cancer patients includes canvassing for the door to door campaign for the Canadian Cancer Society, volunteering with the volunteer driver program with the Canadian Cancer Society from June 2012 until it was discontinued October 2015.
 Currently, she is the dispatcher for North Vancouver and West Vancouver.
-I look forward to hearing from you when you need a ride to your cancer appointments.

 Jacki came from England and settled in Canada over 25 years ago.
-She's fairly new to the Tri-Cities, but loves walking her 2 rescue dogs on the beautiful trails.
-She's an avid soccer fan, and enjoys attending games with her husband and 2 children.
+She's fairly new to the Tri-Cities but loves walking her 2 rescue dogs on the beautiful trails.
+She's an avid soccer fan and enjoys attending games with her husband and 2 children.
 She enjoys both volunteer driving and dispatching when needed.

 Madelaine was a medical secretary from Toronto where she worked at the Princess Margaret Cancer Hospital in Rehabilitation Medicine for 5-6 years.
-She moved here 42 years ago and worked at he Royal Columbian Hospital for a short while and then worked for her husband for 20 years in his hearing clinic.
-She volunteered for the Cancer Society Drivers Programme in White Rock in 1998 and dispatched for the next 14 years part time.
+She moved here 42 years ago and worked at the Royal Columbian Hospital for a short while and then worked for her husband for 20 years in his hearing clinic.
+She volunteered for the Cancer Society Drivers Programme in White Rock in 1998 and dispatched for the next 14 years part-time.
 She enjoys talking to patients and drivers alike.
 She is a major gardener and a canasta addict which she plays at two local senior centres.